razshare/frizzante-docs/src/content/docs/guides/cli.md

 frizzante --package-watch
 ```

-Continuously watches for changes and automatically repackages your application.
-This is useful during development when you need to:
+Continuously watches for changes in your Svelte code and automatically rebuilds the frontend.
+This command:
-- Test packaging configurations
+- Monitors Svelte component changes
-- Verify asset bundling
+- Automatically triggers Vite rebuilds
-- Debug production builds
+- Updates output in `app/dist` in real-time
-- Monitor package output
+- Useful for frontend development workflow

 Results are continuously updated in `app/dist`.